barryclark/jekyll-now/about.md

 ### A brief history

-{% for event in site.data.history %}
+{% for event in site.data.history reversed %}
 - **{{event.date}}**: {{event.description}}
 {% endfor %}